Tom Gutteridge: Other work

 Gutteridge was elected Chair of the Producers Alliance for Cinema and Television (PACT) in 1993, and over the next two years successfully campaigned for a quota for independent regional production, and also started a campaign for tax breaks for the British film industry (which eventually succeeded in 1997).

 He was made a Fellow of the Royal Television Society in 1996 and in 1995 gave the 50th anniversary RTS Fleming Memorial Lecture at the Royal Institution on the subject 50 Channels and Nothing On: The Future of British Production.
 He became Deputy Chair of the Royal Television Society in 1998.
-He was Chair of Skillset's Northern Media Skills Panel from 2008 to 2012 and in December 2014 became Chair of the regional screen agency Northern Film & Media.
+He was Chair of Skillset's Northern Media Skills Panel from 2008 to 2012 and in December 2014 became chair of the regional screen agency Northern Film & Media.
 In 2015 he helped launch the NFM Academy, a training initiative to help North East production personnel get experience of working on high-end drama productions.

 Teesside University

-In 2008, Gutteridge became Visiting Professor at Teesside University, where he regularly gives masterclasses and lectures to students in the School of Arts and Media.
+In 2008, Gutteridge became visiting professor at Teesside University, where he regularly gives masterclasses and lectures to students in the School of Arts and Media.
 Since 2007 he has also written a weekly column in The Journal, the daily newspaper covering the Northeast, published by Trinity Mirror.

+Personal life

+He has 5 children.
+Gutteridge also has a son with Anneka Rice, born in 1997 following a short relationship.